-5.2 Doctoral Dissertation Committees
+5.2 Doctoral Advisory Committees

-Doctoral dissertation committees consist of no fewer than four members.
-At least one member of the committee must be from a department other than the Department of Sociology and Anthropology.
+Doctoral dissertation committees must consist of no fewer than four members.
+At least one member of the committee must be from a department other than the one in which the student is seeking a degree (external member).
+Qualified individuals from outside WVU are allowable, as long as the general requirements for committee membership are followed.